telerik/kendo-ui-core/docs/controls/editors/editor/table-wizard-dialog.md

 ![](/controls/editors/editor/table-wizard-edit.png)

+> **Tip**
+>
+> You can resize the table rows and columns by dragging the cell border with the mouse even without the table wizard dialog.

 ## Table Wizard Options

 The table and cell options that are available in the **Table Wizard** are displayed in three tabs: